starikcetin/Eflatun.SceneReference/README.md

 ## Accessing the Scene Guid to Path Map Directly

 The `SceneGuidToPathMapProvider` static class is responsible for providing the scene GUID to scene path mapping to the rest of the code.
-You have the option of accessing it directly both in runtime and editor code:
+There are two maps, one maps from GUIDs to paths, and the other one maps from paths to GUIDs.
+Both maps are inversely equivalent.
+You have the option of accessing them directly both in runtime and editor code:

 ```cs
 // Import the Runtime namespace